 The Ashram provides an environment that is conducive for Self-Discovery and Empowerment.
 It is a kind of spiritual retreat to live and study under the guidance of a spiritual mentor.

-On the “physical side”, the Chapel is entirely constructed of recycled wood.
+On the “physical side”, the Temple is entirely constructed of recycled wood.
 The flooring is made of at least a century old wooden planks from the old narrow gauge railway tracks, so please walk gently.

 The Bodhichitta Meditation Hall is an all purpose space, consistently energized by the meditators doing their practices there.
 If you maintain its sacredness and sanctity, it shall respond by sanctifying your entire being.